Development of computer-based electronic music production skills and techniques using industry-standard software and equipment.

 The paper covers Music Technology, Computer Based Production and Communication.

 - One 1-hour lecture and one 1-hour Music Computer Lab class per week.

 Please contact the School of Performing Arts Office (email@example.com) for more information on required readings.

 Please contact the School of Performing Arts (firstname.lastname@example.org) for a copy of the most recent paper profile.

 - Graduate Attributes Emphasised

 - Global perspective, Communication, Information literacy, Self-motivation, Teamwork.

 - Learning Outcomes

 At both 200- and 300-level, students will learn skills in music sequencing and an understanding of modern sound creation and programming concepts.
 Furthermore, participants will understand the application of essential electronic music production concepts and skills.
-This will result in producing a release ready track with artwork and accompanying portfolio essay.
+This will result in producing a release ready three-track EP with artwork, a ten minute presentation on a topic of choice within the field of music production and an accompanying portfolio essay.
 At 300-level only, pedagogical approaches to electronic music research will be discussed in the form of an extended essay.